calee0219/nc_for_net_checking/README.md

 ```
 apt/yum install bash nmap
 ```
-2. network: you must has the right to open the port
+2. network: you must has the right to open all the port you need

 ## How to used it
 1. clone the file to both your server and client